DashikiBulbasaur/chartodo/README.md

             edit all the parameters of a repeating task: task, interval, time unit, and starting/ending datetime
             example: chartodo rp-ea 1 new-repeating-task 3 days start 2000-01-01
             example: chartodo rp-ea 1 new-repeating-task 3 days end 2100-01-01
+        repeating-edittask | rp-eta
+            edit the task parameter of a repeating task
+            example: chartodo rp-eta 1 new-task
+        repeating-editinterval | rp-ei
+            edit the interval of a repeating task
+            example: chartodo rp-ei 1 3
+            '1' would be the position of the repeating task and '3' would be the new interval, i.e., change it to '3 days'
+        repeating-editunit | rp-eu
+            edit the time unit of a repeating task
+            example: chartodo rp-eu 1 weeks
+        repeating-editintervalunit | rp-eiu
+            edit the interval and time unit of a repeating task
+            example: chartodo rp-eiu 1 3 days
 ```

 ### Tips on usage